Binna Burra, Lamington National Park

 Binna Burra, Lamington National Park has recently been affected by fire.
 Check Park alerts (https://parks.des.qld.gov.au/park-alerts/) for information on access, closures and conditions.

-Visit for a day or camp overnight.
-Take short walks or long treks deep into the park’s forest, exploring boulder-strewn mountain streams, dramatic lookouts, rugged cliffs and plunging gorges.
+Visit for a day or trek to a bush camp.
+Take short walks from the day use area or long hikes deep into the park's forest, exploring boulder-strewn mountain streams, dramatic lookouts, rugged cliffs and plunging gorges.